 What does the equation E=mc2 really mean?

-This 1905 article contains the basis for what will later be called "The Theory of Special Relativity".
+This article from June 1905 contains the basis of what would later be called "The Theory of Special Relativity".

 The theory of special relativity is based on two principles: Galilean relativity and the invariance of the speed of light.